Riktastic/Super-Weather/README.md

 - Your own PostGreSQL database (for storing addtional details such as: heat index, wind chill, dewpoint, cloud base).

 ## What it requires?
-- A Alecto WS-4800/Bresser 5-in-1 (the underlying RTL_433 driver support many devices, you just have to find the right configuration number for your device and tweak the mapping);
+- An Alecto WS-4800/Bresser 5-in-1 (the underlying RTL_433 driver support many devices, you just have to find the right configuration number for your device and tweak the mapping);
 ![WS-4800](device.png)

 - A RTL-SDR[https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/] USB receiver with a 433MHz or 833MHz antenna (depending on your weatherstation);